Hutton's shearwater: Artificial colony

+In the 2024 there were 27 chicks hatched in the colony, making this the most successful season to date.
+Regular weighing of the chicks indicated that parents were struggling to bring back sufficient food for the chicks, and supplementary feeding was provided.

+Crash-landing (fallout)

-Hutton's shearwaters are nocturnal, and can be disoriented by bright lights at night.
+Hutton's shearwaters fly into and out of their breeding colonies in the hours of darkness, and can be disoriented by bright lights at night.
 This has led to problems with adult and newly-fledged birds crash-landing in the streets of Kaikōura at night.
 During the season when the fledgling birds leave their mountain burrows, volunteers in Kaikōura patrol the streets, looking for birds that have crash-landed on roads in the town.
 The young birds are usually unable to take off again, making them vulnerable to being run over by vehicles or succumbing to predation by dogs or cats.
 In 2015, over two successive nights, there were 200 birds found crash-landed in the town.
 A new facility, the Hutton's Hub, was opened in 2016 adjacent to the Department of Conservation office, as a place for the community to bring in crash-landed birds.
 Any birds that can be rescued are taken to a rehabilitation centre for later release at sea.
 The community volunteer programme results in around 80% of the crash-landed birds being successfully released.

+Dark Sky Sanctuary

-A new initiative has been launched to apply for recognition as an international dark sky reserve in the Kaikōura area.
+A new initiative was launched in 2022 to seek accreditation of a dark-sky preserve in the Kaikōura area.
 This could reduce the problems that lighting causes for Hutton's shearwaters.
-The Kaikōura District Council has already modified streetlighting, to reduce the risk to the birds.
+The Kaikōura District Council had already modified streetlighting, to reduce the risk to the birds.
 In April 2022, the Mayor of Kaikōura said that the dark sky reserve initiative had the full support of the council, and would be a boost to tourist numbers, especially during the winter period.
+The Kaikōura Dark Sky Trust applied to DarkSky International for designation as an International Dark Sky Sanctuary in August 2024.
+The designation was announced on 11 September 2024.
+The sanctuary covers an area of 2,039 km2, representing around 98% of the Kaikōura District, excluding the Kaikōura township.
+As part of the implementation of the sanctuary, and to protect the Hutton's shearwater, the New Zealand Transport Agency agreed to change the street lighting on State Highway 1 through the town, using fully-shielded luminaires with colour temperature of 2200K or 2700K.
+A staged programme of works to replace old lights began in April 2025.
+The Dark Sky Trust plans to apply for the Kaikōura township to be recognised with international dark sky community status.